 West Virginia University is one of the finest schools in the United States for Agricultural Economics & Business.
 After graduating, agricultural business students generally earn around $39,101 in their early careers.
 Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.

-About 53.8% of WVU's population are not West Virginia residents, so, you are going to have a lot of opportunities to meet undergraduates from all over the United States.Due to a minimal net price and its excellent educational programs, West Virginia University is a good value, earning a rank of #681 in the nation.
-Check out all of West Virginia University's rankings to learn more about the college.
+The highest ranking major at WVU is teacher education subject specific.About 53.8% of WVU's population are not West Virginia residents, so, you are going to have a lot of opportunities to meet undergraduates from all over the United States.
+A virtual tour is a good way to learn more about West Virginia University.